SAONetwork/minio/wiki/quickstart_go.md

 ## Conclusion

 You should now have a working Go application that interacts with a Minio server configured to work with SAONetwork.
-You can use this application to create buckets, upload files, and download files.
+You can use this application to upload and download data.
+In SAO Network, the 'bucket' concept is represented as 'platformId', which doesn't need to be created beforehand.
+However, the bucket creation step is still necessary for Minio to function correctly.